fluid-systems/SOFIRpy/docs/fmu_export.rst

 FMU export
 ============

-sofirpy allows you to export models from OpenModelica or Dymola to FMUs, although the model export with Dymola has more features to offer.
+SOFIRpy allows you to export models from OpenModelica or Dymola to FMUs, although the model export with Dymola has more features to offer.
 Parameters can be imported and various export settings can be set.